The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Introduction

 \section{Introduction}

-In the last decade the integrable loop models with the loop weight $n=1$ became a subject of great interest due to their relation to combinatorics, algebraic geometry, percolation, etc. Probably, the most striking result is the Razumov-Stroganov (RS) conjecture, relating the components of the ground state of the TL loop model to alternating sign matrices \cite{BGN,RS}.
+In the last decade the integrable loop models with the loop weight $n=1$ became a subject of great interest due to their relation to combinatorics, algebraic geometry, percolation, etc. Probably, the most striking result is the Razumov--Stroganov (RS) conjecture, relating the components of the ground state of the Temperley-Lieb (TL) loop model to alternating sign matrices \cite{BGN,RS}.
 The weaker version of this conjecture \cite{BGN} was proved in \cite{PDFPZJ}, while the stronger RS conjecture \cite{RS} in \cite{CS}.
 The ground state of the TL loop model is known to be related to certain orbital varieties.
 Namely, the entries of the ground state of the TL loop model coincide with the multidegrees of certain matrix varieties \cite{PDFPZJ,AKPZJ}.
 The TL loop model at $n=1$ is equivalent to critical bond percolation.
 Studying the ground state of the TL model with different boundary conditions allows to compute some correlation functions for critical bond percolation \cite{MitraNienhuis,MitraNienhuis2}.
-Since the O($1$) TL loop model appears to be very fruitful it motivates us to study also the dilute TL loop model.
+Since the O($1$) TL loop model appears to be very fruitful it motivates us to study also the dilute Temperley-Lieb (dTL) loop model \cite{Nienhuis0,Nienhuis1}.

-When the loop weight $n=1$, the dTL loop model is related to critical site percolation.
-Hence, the knowledge of its ground state can be helpful for the computation of correlation functions for critical site percolation.
+The dilute Temperley-Lieb (dTL) loop model, with loop weight $n=1$, is a formulation of critical site percolation.
+Hence, its ground state contains the information of certain correlation functions for critical site percolation.
 At $n=0$ the ground state of the dTL model may provide a method to approach the closed self avoiding walk in 2D.
-In both cases ($n=1$ and $n=0$) the scaling limits are described by a Schramm-Loewner evolution (SLE).
+In both cases ($n=1$ and $n=0$) the scaling limits are described by a Schramm--Loewner evolution (SLE).
 It is, however, a conjecture for the self avoiding walk.
 The dTL loop model at finite size may provide insights to the relations to SLE.